- Health Savings Account (HSA)

 - Spouse is 55+

-- Check here if your spouse will be 55 or older this year.
+- Check here if your spouse will be 55 or older in the plan year.
 Your spouse's age is used to determine what catch-up contribution amount they can deposit into their own HSA.
 By checking the box you are indicating your spouse is 55 or older this year and that they are eligible to contribute into an HSA.
 Please note, your spouse must have an HSA account established in their name and be eligible to make contributions into that account.
 For example, if your spouse is covered by your family HDHP and is over 55, but has enrolled in Medicare, they would be ineligible to make a catch-up contribution.